basharjehadi/smart-rental-platform-clean/docs/API_DOCUMENTATION.md

 # Smart Rental System API Documentation

+*Updated: January 2025 - Based on Actual Implementation*

 ## Overview

-The Smart Rental System API provides a comprehensive set of endpoints for managing rental properties, users, payments, and contracts.
-This document outlines all available endpoints, their parameters, and expected responses.
+The Smart Rental System API provides a comprehensive set of endpoints for managing rental properties, users, payments, contracts, and move-in verification.
+This document outlines all **actually implemented** endpoints, their parameters, and expected responses.

 ## Base URL